 13 fun and ridiculous examples of the Pixel 6's Magic Eraser

-When the Pixel 6 was announced, one of the most intriguing features that Google highlighted was the ability to digitally remove people and things from a photo.
+When the Pixel 6 was announced, one of the most intriguing features that Google highlighted was the ability to remove people and things from a photo digitally.
 Dubbed as Magic Eraser, the option can “clean” your pics from passersby, random strangers, and unwanted objects that take away the attention from the main subject of your shot.
 It’s a neat trick, and many of us have been putting it through its paces to see how well it performs.

 Our verdict: The Pixel 6 is worth every penny

 I admit, this shot of yours truly in front of the Geneva water fountain was scary, to begin with, but take out my face, and it’s downright disturbing.
 Who’s inhabiting that jacket?
 Whose hands are those?
 And why is the jacket not falling apart?
 All questions we can’t possibly answer.

 Barcelona’s famous Torre Glòries takes center stage in this maybe-ascending, maybe-landing, image that could very much be a colorful rendition of the famous Arrival movie poster.
 Let’s pray the aliens inside learn how to communicate faster.

 In this brilliant feat below, you’ll see my genius ability to use not one, but two of the Pixel 6’s camera features in tandem.
 Motion Mode blurs the background behind our cyclist and keeps him in focus to give a proper impression of speed.
 But by removing the front wheel of his bicycle, he looks even more frenzied.
 One might even assign the terminologically-accurate label of “zoomies” to that.

 The floating beer